Click here to https://app.oxfordabstracts.com/stages/7823/submitter to submit your paper.

-Once you have logged on to the system, you will be able to amend your submitted abstract up to the deadline date.
-There is no need to submit again.
+Abstracts must be submitted online using the abstract submission system.
+The official language is English.
+Each abstract is assigned with a number once submission is complete.
+Please refer to this abstract number in further correspondence regarding abstract submission.
+There is a possibility to amend your submitted abstract up to the deadline date.
 Authors whose abstracts are accepted for presentation will be expected to attend the meeting and make their presentation.
 Notification of acceptance or rejection will be emailed to authors.

 Regular abstracts should be structured in four parts:

-- Aim of the Study
+• Aim of the Study

-- Main results
+• Main results

 Case reports should be structured in three parts:

-- Aim of the study
+• Aim of the study

-- Case description
+• Case description

 Abstracts must include clear descriptions of results with actual data.
 For example – a p value without data is not sufficient.